 Individual wireless headphone receivers are available upon request in most large classrooms/theatres with 100 or more seats.
 Please contact the AV Help Desk at 604-822-7956 or email@example.com for assistance.

 Classrooms are unlocked during building hours.
 Use the Find a Classroom page to check the hours for any particular classroom.
-If you are booking an event that takes place outside of the building hours, you may be required to pay an unlocking fee.
+If you are booking an event that takes place outside of the building hours, the main doors to the building will be unlocked for the time of the event.
+If additional doors are required to be unlocked, please contact firstname.lastname@example.org and detail why this exception is required (charges for this service will apply).

 Catering in classrooms is not permitted.